Mangalam-17/EditKaro.in/README.md

 ![Contact](https://github.com/Mangalam-17/EditKaro.in/blob/a87604ddb5db6db495e1fc387a1e8f8049bf0cbb/Image_Preview/contact.png)

-### 📦API Reference

 ### 👤Author

-The website was developed by [Mangalam Mishra], a freelance web developer with expertise MERN Stack
+The website was developed by [Mangalam Mishra], a freelance web developer with expertise in MERN Stack Development

 ### 📝License